Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 ### Modes of execution:

-The DAN language plug-in can be used in two different modes:
+The DAN language plug-in can be used in 2 different modes:

-### Generate a new Dpdl source file containing generated code (Mode 1)
+### 1) Generate a new Dpdl source file containing generated code (Mode 1)

 By executing the Dpdl script with the '@gen' parameter (see below).
 A new Dpdl source file is generated, containing the generated code sections.